 Mrs. Crestwood didn’t tell me much of anything that I didn’t already know—except that I didn’t know that Butterfly had depended on her so much during those last two years, and I can truly see that Mrs. Crestwood cared about her.
 This wasn’t just a favor to “family;” she was genuinely concerned about Butterfly.
 I’ll be happy when the time comes that I can tell Butterfly about this trip.
 I think it would do Mrs. Crestwood some good to see how well Butterfly is really doing.

-Once again, Taylor is positioned at the end of the bar and I have taken a seat closer to Morton.
+Once again, Taylor’s positioned at the end of the bar and I’ve taken a seat closer to Morton.

 “What’ll ya have, friend?”
 The bartender asks.

 “I’ll have what he’s having.”
 I say pointing to Morton.
 The bartender looks over to Morton, who looks at me suspiciously, “and I’ll buy him a refill.”
 After an expectant pause, Morton murmurs, “Gin and tonic.”
 As the bartender goes to fill our drinks, Morton asked, “Do I know you?”